Seattle’s use of outside advisory panel condemned by police-reform advocates

-Seattle Mayor Jenny Durkan and Department of Justice attorneys have quietly assembled an outside panel of former law-enforcement leaders and a current police-union lawyer to help the city respond to a federal judge’s order to devise methods to fix flaws surrounding police accountability.
+Seattle Mayor Jenny Durkan has quietly assembled an outside panel of former law-enforcement leaders and a current police-union lawyer to help the city respond to a federal judge’s order to devise methods to fix flaws surrounding police accountability.

 The action drew swift condemnation from police-reform advocates who contend it undercuts longstanding local efforts.